Ratau-Lebohang/Lebohang-Analytics-Portfolio/README.md

-## Ratau Lebohang Data Analytics Portfolio
+## Ratau Lebohang Data Analytics Project

 Welcome to my Portfolio — a curated collection of projects that showcase my technical skills, analytical thinking, and growth journey in the world of Data and IT.